What Can Music Psychology Teach Us?

 What's quite interesting is how music can change your emotions or boost them.
 When you're going through a breakup, a song about heartbreak can help get your emotions out.
 A more upbeat song can help you mask your feelings.
 Everyone is affected by music and uses music to let their emotions out, in a different way.
 Music can be the reason why you cry during a sad scene in a movie.
 Putting funny music over something unfunny can make it humorous.

 Often, a musician will have an audience in mind.
-For example, someone who makes gospel music knows that their music needs to make the listener feel a connection to God.
+For example, someone who makes gospel music knows that their music needs to make the listener feel a connection with God.
 Someone who makes country music knows that their audience wants a connection with the small town they live in.
 They need to meet the audience's expectations and go beyond.

 Often, music is met with a reward.
 When you listen to a progressive rock song, you are expecting unique twists and turns throughout the music.
 When that happens, you feel like you're rewarded.